Configuring Envoy proxy deployments

 No TLS handshake metadata is extracted

 There is not currently a means for the sigsci-agent to see the TLS handshake metadata (e.g., cipher and protocol version) used in the originating request as this is not (yet) available in Envoy.
-Any TLS handshake metadata based signals will not be seen in the product for this site.
+Any TLS handshake metadata based signals will not be seen in the product for this site (also known as a workspace).

 The following system signals are currently not supported due to this limitation: